Quarter-symmetric non-metric connection: Abstract

 \section{Abstract}

 The paper will study a new quarter-symmetric non-metric connection on a generalized Riemannian manifold.
 It will determine the relations that the torsion tensor satisfies.
-The exterior derivative of the skew-symmetric part $F$ of generalized metric $G$ with respect to the Levi-Civita connection coincides with that of skew-symmetric part $F$ with respect to quarter-symmetric non-metric connection, which implies that the even-dimensional manifold endowed with $F$ is symplectic manifold if and only if it is closed with respect to quarter-symmetric non-metric connection.
-The linearly independent curvature tensors of this connection and its dual (conjugate) connection are determined and the properties of these tensors are discussed.
-Finally, the condition is given that the connection should be conjugate symmetric.
+The exterior derivative of the skew-symmetric part $F$ of basic tensor $G$ with respect to the Levi-Civita connection coincides with that of skew-symmetric part $F$ with respect to quarter-symmetric non-metric connection, which implies that the even-dimensional manifold endowed with non-degenerate 2-form $F$ is symplectic manifold if and only if it is closed with respect to quarter-symmetric non-metric connection.
+The linearly independent curvature tensors of this connection and its dual connection are determined and the properties of these tensors are discussed.
+Finally, the condition is given that the connection should be dual symmetric.

 0.25cm \textbf{Keywords}: generalized Riemannian manifold, Nijenhuis tensor, non-metric connection, quarter-symmetric connection, torsion tensor, symplectic manifold.

 0.25cm \textbf{MSC 2020}: 53B05, 53C05.